 5 Health Care Tips For Your German Shepherd

-German Shepherds require regular exercise in order to prevent boredom as well as to help reduce symptoms of arthritis or hip dysplasia.
+German Shepherds require regular exercise to prevent boredom as well as to help reduce symptoms of arthritis or hip dysplasia.
 You should take your German Shepherd for daily walks and let him outside play at least twice each day.
 If you notice he is having difficulties walking or moving, it is important to take him in for an examination to make sure he is not experiencing hip dysplasia.
-Overtime, without the proper treatment, hip dysplasia can lead to muscle waste, especially in the leg of the affected hip.
+Over time, without the proper treatment, hip dysplasia can lead to muscle waste, especially in the leg of the affected hip.